Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 python3 installDumuxRosi_Ubuntu.py
 ```
 This will create a "DUMUX" folder and install inside the dependencies necessary to run dumux-rosi.
-CPlantBox is setup within the virtual environment 'cpbev'.
+CPlantBox is setup within the virtual environment 'cpbenv'.
 This script might work on other linux OS but has not been tested.

 ### windows